-While the Arizona Supreme Court has basic guidelines for parenting time, based on the age of the child and the distance separating the children, the ultimate goal if for each parent to have equal time with the children, unless circumstances and safety prevent realization of that goal.
+While the Arizona Supreme Court has basic guidelines for parenting time, based on children’s ages and the distance separating the children and noncustodial parent, the goal is for each parent to have equal time with the children, unless circumstances and safety prevent that.

 Court-approved parenting plans differ according to the specific circumstances of each case, including making provisions for family vacations.
-Generally, the court does not recommend keeping a child under the age of three away from the primary parent for more than a week at a time.
-As children get older, children should not be deprived of contact with a parent for more than two consecutive weeks.
-For children over the age of 6, vacations may be extended up to 10 weeks, but should generally be in the range of two to four weeks long.
+Generally, the court does not recommend keeping a child under the age of 3 away from the primary parent for more than a week.
+As children get older, they should not be deprived of contact with a parent for more than two consecutive weeks.
+For children over the age of 6, vacations may be extended up to 10 weeks, but should generally be in the range of two to four weeks.
 Each parent should be afforded two weeks of uninterrupted out-of-town travel with the child.

-Parenting time arrangements may be more complicated when a parent lives out of town, or out of state.
+Parenting time arrangements may be more complicated when a parent lives out of town.
 For school-age children, a parent may have summertime parenting time with the child, from four to 10 weeks, with consideration taken for the child’s other activities.
 Additional access is recommended during the school year, especially during extended weekends.
-If you have any questions about parenting time or making changes to parenting plans, contact your Arizona visitation rights attorneys.

-It can be extremely frustrating when a parent is making it difficult for the other parent to spend time with their child.
-It may start with last-minute changes to the plan, vacation schedules that conflict with parenting times, or claims that the parent or child has come down with a cold.
-In some cases, a parent could pressure the child into saying that they don’t want to go to the parent, or make up lies to cause conflict between the child and the other parent.
+It can be extremely frustrating when a parent is making it difficult for the other parent to spend time with the child.
+It may start with last-minute changes to the plan, vacation schedules that conflict with parenting times or claims that the parent or child has come down with a cold.
+In some cases, a parent could pressure children into saying they don’t want to stay with the other parent or make up lies to cause conflict between the children and the other parent.

-It may be tempting to fight fire with fire, and engage in similar aggressive activities with the other parent.
+It may be tempting to fight fire with fire and engage in similar aggressive activities with the other parent.
 However, taking the law into your own hands is not only harmful to the interests of the child, it may also be illegal.
-If the parent is violating the parenting and custody orders, the parent seeking to enforce visitation rights should take the issue to the courts.
-The court can enforce visitation orders, and impose penalties or sanctions against the parent for violations of the visitation agreement.
+If a parent is violating parenting and custody orders, the parent seeking to enforce visitation rights should take the issue to court.
+A judge can enforce visitation orders and impose penalties or sanctions against the parent for violating the visitation agreement.